webceyhan/ng-heroes-app/README.md

 # Angular Tour of Heroes Application

-This is a sample application based on the famous tutorial `Tour of Heroes` from the official Angular Framework website.
+This is a sample application based on the famous tutorial `Tour of Heroes` from the official Angular website, which covers many aspects of the Angular Framework.

 [View Demo](https://webceyhan-ng-heroes.herokuapp.com) |
 [Report Issue](https://github.com/webceyhan/ng-heroes/issues) |